fbouliane/ddns-updater-aws/README.md

 only tested on ubuntu 12.04, should work on other platforms however.

 `tox -r`

+# Limitations
+This script does not save your current IP, in other words, EVERYTIME a call is made to this script it post the new IP to Amazon route53.

+This script currently does not support IPV6 (AAAA record).
+See section below.

 ## Contributions
 Opening a pull-request or an issue is encouraged !